 You should expect that they will be solemn about the Project Charter.

 To avoid unnecessary problems, you need to know the benefits of having a charter.

 Here are key aspects where it helps you:

-Project Charter is the tool that helps an organization to control allocated resources.
+Project Charter is a tool that helps an organization to control allocated resources.

-It offers an ability to ensure that efforts and money are spent to achieve specific goals.
-These goals are aligned with organization’s strategy and are justified in financial or any other aspect.
+It offers the ability to ensure that efforts and money are spent to achieve specific goals.
+These goals are aligned with the organization’s strategy and are justified in financial or any other aspect.